Skip to main content

 • Enable or disable exclusivity for an existing task (where applicable).

 Tasks can be made exclusive after creation, unless their strings are already included in another exclusive task.
-Conversely, exclusivity can be removed from tasks when all related subtasks are overdue, when the task is done, or when exclusive editing is no longer required.
+Conversely, exclusivity can be removed from a task when all related subtasks are overdue, when the task is complete, or when exclusive editing is no longer required.

 Rules & Limitations